Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 * There is an alert on the top of the screen which is added using bootstrap to alert the users for any updating changes.
 * Company name(logo) is a hyperlink which can bring you back to the home page at anytime.
 * The contact us page presents with an fill up form with message.
 If the required fields are not filled a message will show to enter the required field.
+* Social Media Links in the footer opens up with a new blank page and links to an account.

 ### Features to Implement :